 Our Educators Are Mentors

-The IEBWA was founded in 2003 by Debranne Pattillo (USA), and Nicole Rombach (United Kingdom).
-With the global expansion of the Equinology Equine Body Worker® programme, international divisions were founded in Canada, Australia, and New Zealand.
-In addition, IEBWA membership was opened to practitioners and educational institutions whose standards of certification and professional ethics were in line with the ethos of the IEBWA.
+The IEBWA was founded in 2003 by Debranne Pattillo, MEEBW, MSc. (h.c.)
+(USA), and Nicole Rombach.
+APM, MEEBW, PG AM, MSc., PhD (United Kingdom).
+With the global expansion of the Equinology Equine Body Worker® and Caninology Canine Body Worker® programmes, international divisions were founded in Canada, Australia, and New Zealand.
+In addition, IEBWA membership was opened to practitioners and educational institutions whose standards of certification and professional ethics are in line with the ethos of the IEBWA.

-To foster and support the training of suitable persons as Equine Body Workers and to support, help and protect qualified Equine Body Workers
+- To foster and support the training of suitable persons as Equine/Canine Body Workers and to support, help and protect qualified Equine/Canine Body Workers

-To maintain a register of qualified Equine Body Workers who are members and to make equine body work by qualified practitioners available to the general public
+- To maintain a register of qualified Equine/Canine Body Workers who are members, and to make equine and canine body work by qualified practitioners available to the general public

-To be the coordinating and organizing body for the maintenance of contact between all Equine Body Workers affiliated with the Association
+- To be the coordinating and organizing body for the maintenance of contact between all Equine and Canine Body Workers affiliated with the Association

-IEBWA practitioners, and members, do not provide any medical diagnosis, prescribe medications or perform medical procedures.
-The IEBWA expects its practitioners and members only to provide the professional services set within their scope of education and certification, to abide by the laws in their state and practice and to strictly adhere to the code of ethics identified in this website.
+IEBWA practitioners, and IEBWA members, do not provide any medical diagnosis, prescribe medications, or perform medical procedures.
+The IEBWA expects its practitioners and members only to provide the professional services set within their scope of education and certification, to abide by the laws in their state and practice, and to strictly adhere to the code of ethics identified under the IEBWA Constitution.

-The IEBWA recognizes that Animal Body Work is not intended to replace veterinary care.
+The IEBWA emphasises that Animal Body Work is not intended to replace veterinary care.